mbforbes/mapgen/report/report.md

 generation, it is worth briefly touching upon city generation literature.
 Several papers present tools for editing or expanding a set of aerial images of cities.
-Aliaga et al. (2008, a) present a tool for making edits to an urban layout and generate roads and parcels to fit into the edited regions
-\cite{aliaga2008interactiveA}.
-In a followup work _(Aglia et al., 2008 b)_
-demonstrate another tool that, given an example image, synthesizes a new street network, and pastes in segments of the input image that fit well with the new road network \cite{aliaga2008interactiveB}.
+Aliaga et al. (2008, a) present a tool for making edits to an urban layout and generate roads and parcels to fit into the edited regions.[^aliaga2008interactiveA] In a followup work, Aglia et al. _(2008, b)_ demonstrate another tool that, given an example image, synthesizes a new street network, and pastes in segments of the input image that fit well with the new road network [^aliaga2008interactiveB].

 Other work focuses on generating cities from scratch.
-Weber et al. (2009) simulate a city's growth over time, taking into account population growth and the according land use evolution \cite{weber2009interactive}.
-In _Procedural Generation of Parcels in Urban Modeling_ (2012) \cite{vanegas2012procedural}, the authors develop an algorithm for automatically splitting blocks (the spaces carved out by road networks) into parcels (areas of land ownership).
-Finally, Nishida et al. (2016) present a tool for editing road networks that takes into account the style and layout of example data \cite{nishida2016example}.
+Weber et al. (2009) simulate a city's growth over time, taking into account population growth and the according land use evolution.[^weber2009interactive] In _Procedural Generation of Parcels in Urban Modeling_ (2012), the authors develop an algorithm for automatically splitting blocks (the spaces carved out by road networks) into parcels (areas of land ownership).[^vanegas2012procedural] Finally, Nishida et al. (2016) present a tool for editing road networks that takes into account the style and layout of example data.[^nishida2016example]

 ## Dataset Creation